Looking at the modern watch world, it may be surprising to learn of the vast watch history originating in Russia.

 Poljot President Watch

 Recognized for many things, Russian president Vladimir Putin is likewise known for his luxurious watch collection.
 Yet he’s never been seen with a Poljot official President’s watch, probably because it’s not up to his horological standards.
-Nevertheless, it’s interesting to catch a glimpse of the timepiece that is often given to VIP guests as well as prominent state figures in Russia.
+Nevertheless, it’s interesting to catch a glimpse of this timepiece that is often given to VIP guests as well as prominent state figures in Russia.

 The official Poljot President Watch is characterized by a round case, sometimes in a precious metal presentation.
 Coupled with a mechanical movement, the functions consist mostly of a chronograph and date.